 When you’re shopping for a personal loan, you want to get the most favorable terms.
 Banks, credit unions, and online lenders all offer personal loans at competitive rates, but each gives borrowers a different experience.

 Your decision should be based on your current financial status, the reason for your loan, and the financial institution you feel you’ll work the best with.
+You should consider different lenders if you are looking for a personal loan with bad credit.

 What type of lender works best for me?